kitwaicloud/kitwaicloud.github.io/login/login.md

 # Login to KitWai and Import Key Pair

-Before launching a spark cluster for running Big Data Analytics jobs, users have to log in to KitWai for importing  a user key pair.
+Before launching a spark cluster for running Big Data Analytics jobs on KitWai platforms, users have to log in to KitWai platforms for importing  a user key pair.
 A  user key pair will be used for accessing spark cluster instead user password from any SSH clients.
 For importing a user key pair you can do as instructions below.

 1. Connect web browser to [KitWai](https://kitwai.com).